dralsallum/odin-recipes/README.md

-hello in this project we will see what will happen when i try to learn html a
+hello in this project we will see what will happen when i try to learn html.